lightningvend/vendimint/README.md

 A rust crate that provides a simple API for building applications that need to receive payments over the bitcoin lightning network, but don't ever need to actually hold the funds.
 Use-cases include a vending machine, point-of-sale device, or any other application where a payment must be made to trigger some sort of action or notification, but the funds can/should be routed to another device.
 The benefit of this for vending machines or point-of-sale devices is that these devices can request payments and be informed of payment completion, but have no risk of fund losses through device theft/destruction.
 Furthermore, this crate can be used without hosting any dedicated infrastructure.
 This is discussed further in the [Architecture](#architecture) section.

+## Architecture

+The vendimint API is fairly simple.
+It provides two different device types, machines and managers.
+A machine is a device/application that receives funds, such as a vending machine or point-of-sale device.
+A manager is a device/application that manages one or more machines and is able to sweep funds received by them.
+Machines begin as unclaimed and unconfigured.
+They must be claimed by a manager, at which point the manager will automatically configure them, which gives them the details required to start receiving payments.

+Vendimint uses [Fedimint](https://fedimint.org/) to process payments (as the name suggests), and [Iroh](https://iroh.computer/) for the peer-to-peer networking layer between machines and managers.
+By relying on the uptime of the user's federation of choice, and of Iroh's hosted relays, vendimint machines and managers are able to operate without the need for any additional hosted infrastructure.

+### How Payments Work

+As mentioned above, [Fedimint](https://fedimint.org/) is used as the underlying lightning payment processor.
+Fedimint's lightning module allows for funds to be locked into a contract that, once funded via a lightning gateway, can only be redeemed by possessing a private key that is specified at contract creation.

+1. An unfunded lightning receive contract is created in the federation, and a `claim_pk` is specified (along with some other data that isn't relevant here)
+2. The contract is funded by a lightning gateway in exchange for the invoice's pre-image, which is decrypted by the federation
+3. Anyone with the secret key corresponding to `claim_pk` can now claim the funds from the contract

+For normal lightning receives, steps 1 and 3 are performed by the same device.
+In vendimint, step 1 is performed by a machine and step 3 is performed by its manager.

 ## Project Structure

 This workspace contains the following crates: